Is Population Genetics Important For Quantitative Genetics?

 The third module comes the Quantitative Genetics given by Prof. John Doebley.
 Of course I’ve never heard him, or Payseur before, but somehow I vaguely sensed that he is a big deal.
 John was extremely nice, but did not like to answer some questions on the spot, at least my friend Lauren would say so.
 We were so naive about this subject and can ask very stupid questions sometimes.
 I really liked this module even though this is the first time I was exposed to this category of knowledge, partly still due to the hand calculation for things such as narrow and broad sense heritability.
 I was also fascinated by the possibility of linking genotypes with phenotypes, which is by far the most important research question to me.
 Later I took more courses on this topic and learned about GWAS, and eventually this became the third chapter of my PhD thesis.

 Now my work has nothing to do with phylogenetics and is almost solely about quantitative genetics, I always wonders where Population Genetics stand in my work.
 Today when I was trying to filter out some SNPs so I do not need to deal with dozens of millions of them, I gave the Hardy-Weinburg Evaluation another thought.
 It is often desirable to filter out loci based on statistically significant (for a given α-value or P value) deviations from H-W proportions.
 Everybody knows about Hardy-Weinburg, the iconic p+q=1 -> p^2 + pq + q^2 = 1, simple, elegant, yet too good to be true, just like effective population size (random mating, infinitely large population in the absence of selection, migration, or new mutation).
 Therefore the concern is that a deviation from it might not be a consequence of poor SNP quality.
 If we filter too aggressively, we might lose the ones that are actually interesting since their allele frequency might be different in different populations.
+Later I actually wrote a whole post about it.

 Then it strikes.
 How much population genetics knowledge do I need for quantitative genetics?